-Heartburn, the regurgitation of stomach acids into your throat, can creep up and make you uncomfortable at the most inconvenient time.
-Whether you’re diagnosed with gastroesophageal reflux disease (GERD) or occasionally experience symptoms of heartburn after eating a spicy meal, acid reflux can be unpleasant.
+Heartburn, the regurgitation of stomach acids into your throat and esophagus, can creep up and make you uncomfortable at the most inconvenient times.
+Whether you’re diagnosed with gastroesophageal reflux disease (GERD), or occasionally experience symptoms of heartburn after eating a spicy meal, acid reflux can be rather unpleasant.

 Symptoms of heartburn can include:

-- burning in the throat, abdomen, or chest
+- burning sensation in the throat, abdomen, or chest

 - trouble swallowing